Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 This tutorial **WILL NOT WORK** without those tags.

+# Validate Problem Notification Integration

+Keptn automatically configures the problem notification integration when you onboard the Dynatrace Service.

+Validate that it's available now.
+In Dynatrace, go to `Settings > Integration > Problem Notifications` and you should see an entry for Keptn.
+If you do not see this problem notification, **STOP** and ensure you've installed Dynatrace on the keptn box.

+This tutorial **WILL NOT WORK** without this integration.

 # Configure Problem Sensitivity
 For demo purposes, we will set Dynatrace to be extremely sensitive to failures.
 Find the `unleash-demo:80` nginx service, edit the anomaly detection settings and set the failure rate detection to manual, the sensitivity to high and the requests per minute level to be `1 request per minute`.